-Zhao Zhiqian, the leading scholar-artist of his day, grew up in a merchant family, but undertook a classical education in order to pursue a career in government.
-Passing the provincial civil service examination in 1859, Zhao spent the next twelve years in Beijing, selling his art while trying unsuccessfully to pass the capital examination, before being awarded a post as district magistrate in Jiangxi Province in 1872.
+Zhao Zhiqian, the leading scholar-artist of his day, grew up in a merchant family but received a classical education in order to pursue a career in government.
+Passing the provincial civil-service examination in 1859, Zhao spent the next twelve years in Beijing selling his art while trying unsuccessfully to pass the capital examination before being awarded a post as district magistrate in Jiangxi Province in 1872.

-Zhao was equally renowned as a calligrapher, a seal carver, and a painter.
-In his calligraphy, Zhao is best known for a distinctive "square brush" style derived from the engraved stone writings of the Northern Wei dynasty (386534), as seen in his dedication and signature here, but he also developed a distinctively plump seal script manner exemplified by this couplet, which expresses a sentiment appropriate for a government official:
+Zhao was equally renowned as a calligrapher, seal carver, and painter.
+He is best known for a distinctive "square-brush" style of calligraphy derived from the engraved stone writings of the Northern Wei dynasty (386–534), as seen in his dedication and signature here, but he also developed a distinctively plump seal-script manner exemplified by this couplet, which expresses a sentiment appropriate for a Confucian household: